hashicorp/terraform-provider-aws/website/docs/d/ec2_coip_pool.html.markdown

 ---
-subcategory: "VPC"
+subcategory: "EC2"
 layout: "aws"
-page_title: "AWS: aws_coip_pool"
+page_title: "AWS: aws_ec2_coip_pool"
 description: |-
-    Provides details about a specific COIP Pool
+    Provides details about a specific EC2 Customer-Owned IP Pool
 ---

-# Data Source: aws_coip_pool
+# Data Source: aws_ec2_coip_pool

-`aws_coip_pool` provides details about a specific COIP Pool.
+Provides details about a specific EC2 Customer-Owned IP Pool.

-This resource can prove useful when a module accepts a coip pool id as an input variable and needs to, for example, determine the CIDR block of that COIP Pool.
+This data source can prove useful when a module accepts a coip pool id as an input variable and needs to, for example, determine the CIDR block of that COIP Pool.